pawel-cygal/zabbix/blacklist_checker/README.md

 ## Configuration
 Script requires one configuration file in ini format placed in the same directory as blacklist_checker.py.
-Configuration files needs to have name blacklists.cfg.
+Configuration file needs to have name blacklists.cfg.

 ## blacklists.cfg structure